AGXene/IEVR-Autofamer/README.md

 > ◻️ Created with Windows Presentation Foundation (WPF).

-> ◻️ Only for pc users (Windows 10, 11).
+> ◻️ Only for pc users (Windows x86 x64 & Portable).
 Not available for console users.

 ## $$\color{blue}⚽Welcome !!!$$